BuchardsVault/TrelloBoard/back_end/server_localtest.md

+## Creating a local DB and then testing out front end functions

-## First create a mySQL database locally using the following SQL commands
+1. Create a mySQL database using either mySQL workbench or command line

 ```sql
 -- Create the database